zellij-org/zellij-org.github.io/docs/src/zellij-plugin.md

             Open the new pane in place of the current pane, temporarily suspending it

     -s, --skip-plugin-cache
-            Skip the memory and HD cache and force recompile of the plugin (good for development)
+            Skip the plugin cache and force reloading of the plugin (good for development)

         --width <WIDTH>
             The width if the pane is floating as a bare integer (eg. 1) or percent (eg. 10%)